What do you do when you don’t trust your husband?

 But I’ve had moments, especially in the early days when I wondered if he still loved me or cared for me like he did before we were married.

-Most of us wives are familiar with the feeling: “If he loved and cared for me as he should, he would not do that”
+Most wives are familiar with the feeling: “If he loved and cared for me as he should, he would not do that”

 So lets look at what to do when trust becomes an issue in your marriage.
-If you are new here, I am not a professional counselor.
-My thoughts are meant to help you process the situation and help you get to the next step.
+If you are new here, I am not a licensed counselor.
+My thoughts are meant to help you process the situation so you can take the right steps.

-1. Understand that trust is earned, not freely given
+1. Remember trust is earned, not automatically given

 For women, security in marriage is a big deal.
 You gave your heart to this guy and you expect him to keep it safe.
 That’s a good expectation.